ecadlabs/taquito/docs/on_chain_views.md

 - The `On-chain views` feature was introduced in the Hangzhou protocol.
 - Views are meant to be called by a contract.
 It can be the contract where the view is defined or another contract.
+- Views help to avoid the need to use callbacks in contracts.
 - Views take arguments as input and may depend on the contract's storage declaring the view.
 - Views are read-only and won't modify the contract's storage where the view is defined.
 - Views return a result as output which is immediately available on the stack of the caller contract.